RU09342/lab-2-blinking-leds-bubliss3/Simple Blink/README.md

 ## Code Configuration

 The following code can be used on all of the boards.
-The only change that is needed to be made is the pin assinments labeled at x's.
+The only change that is needed to be made is the pin assinments labeled as x's.

 ```c
 	int main(void)